FatefulNur/vacci-mate/README.md

 - `php artisan queue:work -v`.

 **NOTE:** If you are using [mailtrap](https://mailtrap.io/) without subscription, Then don't run `php artisan db:seed` or `php artisan migrate:fresh --seed`.
 Cause it seeds from DatabaseSeeder class with massive portion of data.
 And when you run schedule command, it's may throw <mark>550 5.7.0 Too many emails per second</mark> error.
 Instead you should use `php artisan db:seed --class=DataSeeder`.

+## Integration Webhook
+You may set up [zapier](https://zapier.com/) webhook to access request from our application.
+Zapier is a platform where you can communicate between api to api or software to software.
+Zapier can trigger an event from thousands of services and can take action or pass payload to another service.
+To integrate zapier:
+- Create a google form exactly like our application register form. [example](https://forms.gle/Pdy5HKZp4V2DzmiWA)
+- Create a zapier account.
+- Create new zap.
+- Connect trigger with the created google form.
+- Connect webhook action that point to our application endpoint `/webhook/register`.
+- Publish zap.

+After that whenever someone response to that google form zapier will automatically trigger an action with payload and user will be registered by our application logic.

+**NOTE:** Don't forget that zapier cannot trigger an action to localhost.
+If you want to test that `/webhook/register` endpoint works, you may use ngrok service to turn localhost into a live server.

 ## Greetings
 Thanks for reading.